 Sam’s Club also offers very competitive prices on popular tire brands including Michelin, BFGoodrich, Goodyear and Pirelli.
 In fact, the average price per tire at Sam’s Club is around $139.
 Installation averages around $20 per tire depending on your vehicle and location.

 Members can order tires online and get them installed at a nearby Sam’s Club, or you can buy the tires in-store.
-Customers agreed that the installation quality was very good and rated the free perks as excellent.
+Customers who participated in the Consumer Reports survey said that the installation quality was very good and rated the free perks as excellent.

 Tire installation at Sam’s Club includes 24-hour emergency roadside assistance, road hazard protection, rotation, balancing and flat repair for the lifetime of the tires.